ucg8j/blog/posts/grokking-algorithms.md

 - **Linked Lists** - only need one repoint of memory.

 **Deletions:**
 >Unlike insertions, deletions will always work.
-Insertions can fail sometimes when there’s no space leſt in memory.
+Insertions can fail sometimes when there’s no space left in memory.
 But you can always delete an element...
 There are two different types of access: random access and sequential access.
 Sequential access means reading the elements one by one, starting at the first element.
 Linked lists can only do sequential access.

 |           | Arrays | Lists |
 | --------- | ------ | ----- |